Hi, I’m Nicola Salmon

 During my training I started to take better care of myself, I came off the pill and my cycle started to become a little more regular.
 I made small tweaks and changes to how I looked at food and looked after my body.

-As I was still overweight and having irregular cycles, I completely expected to struggle to get pregnant.
+As I was still fat and having irregular cycles, I completely expected to struggle to get pregnant.
 Afterall, that’s what my doctor had told me all those years ago.
 I was ready (as much as you can be) for a battle.
 I’d armed myself with knowledge as more and more women were coming to see me for acupuncture as they were trying to get pregnant.

 But it was easy for me to conceive both my boys.

 And this is why I have dedicated my whole life to helping women who are trying to start their families.
 Not because it was difficult for me, but because it was easy.

-If it could be easy for me, as a morbidly obese women with irregular periods, why can’t it be easy for you?
+If it could be easy for me, a fat woman with irregular periods, why can’t it be easy for you?